 Since Tradescantia plants grow in clumps, they're great for use in borders, edging, woodland gardens and even containers.
 You can even grow it as an indoor plant if garden space is limited.

 Growing Tradescantias is easy and you will find the plants to be quite resilient.
-They typically grow in moist, well-drained and acidic (pH 5 to 6) soil, though I have found the plants to be quite forgiving in the garden and tolerant of many soil conditions.
+They typically grow in moist, well-drained and acidic (pH 5 to 6) soil.
 Tradescantia plants do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.

 Tradescantia can be grown from purchased plants or propagated through division, cuttings or seed.
 Plant them in spring about 4 to 6 inches (10 to 15 cm) deep and 8 to 12 inches (20 to 30 cm) apart.
-Stem cuttings in summer or fall will easily root in soil.
+Stem cuttings in summer or fall will easily root in the soil.
 Seeds can be sown outdoors in either fall or early spring and should be lightly covered.

 If starting Tradescantia seeds indoors, do so about eight weeks prior to transplanting outside.
 It should take anywhere from 10 days to six weeks for germination to occur.
 Hardened seedlings can be transplanted outdoors about a week after the last spring frost.